OpenSourceOpenSociety/setmefree/README.md

 Google is but one example, Facebook know you inside out too, and only recently has it come to light just how pervaisive their knowledge is <Insert Brexit & trump data articles - cambridge company.>

-Getting free in under 1 month
+Getting free in under 1 month...

 # 4 week plan
 ## Getting off social